 At the south end of the lake is the much-photographed Narrows Bridge, and downstream from that is the Little Lake.
 Mount Chocorua (3,490 ft) dominates the views from the Narrows Bridge and from the highway.

-CLC provides visitors with public access to Chocorua Lake at locations: a three-acre area known as the “Grove” at the south end of the lake, and a 17-acre area known as the “Island” on the east side of the lake.
-The CLC also maintains a “Tamworth Resident Only” area a quarter mile north of the Island.
+CLC provides visitors with public access to Chocorua Lake at locations: a three-acre area known as the Grove at the south end of the lake, and a 17-acre area known as the Island on the east side of the lake.
+CLC also maintains the Tamworth Residents Area a quarter mile north of the Island.

 Chocorua Lake is about a mile in length and a half a mile across at its widest part and covers just over 220 acres.
 Adding Little Lake and Third and Fourth Lakes brings the total area to about 265 acres.
 The main inflow into the lake is the Chocorua River from the north, which drains the south side of Mount Chocorua.
 Stratton Brook flows into the west side of the lake.
 The Chocorua Lake Basin watershed is 13.2 square miles of mostly protected forest.

 For decades, the Tamworth Outing Club hosted sled dog races on Chocorua Lake and the surrounding hills.
-First run in 1937, the Tamworth Sled Dog race is the oldest sprint dog sled race in the country.
+First run in 1937, the Tamworth Sled Dog race was the oldest sprint dog sled race in the country.

 Banner: Chocorua Lake Crankie artists